© 2025 New Hampshire Public Radio

 “They’re going to make recommendations,” Kenney said.
 “We just want to make sure those recommendations are fine, but they don’t drive up the health insurance premiums.”

-After the initial vote in May, Kenney said he and the two other Republican councilors requested changing the terms of the contract to find ways to increase access, while guaranteeing health care premiums remain flat.
+After the initial vote in May, Kenney said he and the two other Republican councilors who initially voted against the contract requested changing its terms to find ways to increase access, while guaranteeing health care premiums remain flat.

-Advocates for women’s health attributed the council’s decision to public pressure.
+Advocates for women’s health attributed the council’s reversal to public pressure.

 The New Hampshire Women’s Foundation celebrated the passing of this new contract, thanking people for calling their councilors to reconsider their votes.
 They noted that 11 maternity wards in the state have closed and that they affect women in rural areas the most.